offbeatwp/re-smush/README.md

 ### Workflow

 After uploading, a copy of the original file is made.
 The thumbnails are created after this.
 These are optimized based on the original (non-optimized) image.
 The original image is also optimized in this hook.
-The original file can be found in the upload folder 'filename.extension. original' without compression.
+The original file can be found in the upload folder 'filename.extension. original' without any compression.
 If you generate thumbnails again, it will use the (non-optimized) image.

 ### Regenerate image